paulwongx/turborepo-jest-issue/README.md

 ### Expected behavior

-I expect to have the test compile, run and pass
+I expect the test to compile, run and pass

 ### Actual behavior
 Jest encounters an unexpected token (see below)